PramodKumarYadav/WebdriverCI/readme.md

 - [pass-parameters-from-command-line-to-a-selenium-project-using-maven-command](https://www.google.com/amp/s/eltestor.wordpress.com/2015/09/13/pass-parameters-from-command-line-to-a-selenium-project-using-maven-command/amp/)

 ## A quick summary of execution Modes
+There are in total 4 supported execution modes (at this moment, can increase in future):
+- `host=local` (tests are triggered from local.
+Tests run on local.)
+- `host=container` (tests are triggered from container.
+Tests run on the same container.)
+- `host=grid -accessHostFrom=local` (tests are triggered from local.
+Tests run on containers on a grid.)
+- `host=grid -accessHostFrom=container` (tests are triggered from container.
+Tests run on containers on a grid.)

 Properties called from command line are [`host, browser, accessGridFrom(only relevant for grid mode)`]
 ```
 Case1: To Run tests on local